Winweb Logo

 Storage period

-Unless a more specific storage period has been stated within this privacy policy, your personal data will remain with us until the purpose for the data processing no longer applies.
-If you assert a legitimate request for deletion or revoke consent to data processing, your data will be deleted unless we have other legally permissible grounds for storing your personal data (e.g. retention periods under tax or commercial law); in the latter case, deletion will take place once these grounds no longer apply.
+Unless a more specific storage period has been stated within this privacy policy, your personal data will remain with us until the purpose for data processing no longer applies.
+If you assert a legitimate request for deletion or revoke your consent to data processing, your data will be deleted, provided that we have no other legally permissible reasons for storing your personal data (e.g. retention periods under tax or commercial law); in the latter case, deletion will take place after these reasons no longer apply.

-General information on the legal bases of data processing on this website
+General information on the legal bases for data processing on this website

-Provided that you have consented to data processing, we process your personal data on the basis of Art.
+If you have consented to data processing, we process your personal data on the basis of Art.
 6 para.
 1 lit. a GDPR or Art.
 9 para.
 2 lit. a GDPR, insofar as special categories of data are processed pursuant to Art.
 9 para.
 1 GDPR.
-In the event of explicit consent to the transfer of personal data to third countries, data processing is also carried out on the basis of Art.
+In the event of express consent to the transfer of personal data to third countries, data processing is also carried out on the basis of Art.
 49 para.
 1 lit. a GDPR.
-Provided that you have consented to the storage of cookies or to access to information on your end device (e.g. via device fingerprinting), data processing is additionally carried out on the basis of § 25 para.
+If you have consented to the storage of cookies or to access to information on your device (e.g. via device fingerprinting), data processing is additionally carried out on the basis of § 25 para.
 1 TDDDG.
 Consent may be revoked at any time.
-If your data is required for the performance of a contract or for the implementation of pre-contractual measures, we process your data on the basis of Art.
+If your data is required for contract fulfillment or for the implementation of pre-contractual measures, we process your data on the basis of Art.
 6 para.
 1 lit. b GDPR.
-Furthermore, we process your data if this is required for compliance with a legal obligation on the basis of Art.
+Furthermore, we process your data if it is required for the fulfillment of a legal obligation on the basis of Art.
 6 para.
 1 lit. c GDPR.
 Data processing may also be carried out on the basis of our legitimate interest pursuant to Art.
 6 para.
 1 lit. f GDPR.
-Information about the respective legal bases applicable in each individual case is provided in the following paragraphs of this privacy policy.
+The applicable legal bases in each individual case are explained in the following paragraphs of this privacy policy.

 Data protection officer